63 Ransomware Statistics Every IT Pro Needs To Know In 2023

 Password protocols are one of the best ways to improve your company’s security.
 Not only are they free, but they are quick and easy security systems.
 Password security will be able to protect your company’s assets so long as it is done right.

-Ensure that all your employees use passwords that aren’t easy to guess and which change frequently.
-They should also contain at least one lower case letter, one upper case letter, a special symbol, and a number, in addition to being a certain length (at least 8 characters long).
+Ensure that all your employees use passwords that aren’t easy to guess and that change frequently.
+They should also contain at least one lowercase letter, one uppercase letter, a special symbol, and a number, in addition to being a certain length (at least 8 characters long).

 These best practices will evolve along with the industry, so continue to also use two-factor authentication to prevent password sharing and password overuse.